 - Mammary tumours and mammary cancers (if the spay is performed before the first heat cycle) the risk is subsequently reduced).

 - Avoids the risks involved with pregnancy including, infection, abortion, nutritional imbalances and surgical intervention (C-section).

-How old should by dog be before spaying?
+How old should my dog be before spaying?

-We recommend that pets be at least around 6 months of age prior to spaying.
-This ensures that they are big enough and old enough to handle anaesthesia well.
+We recommend that pets be at least around six months of age before spaying.
+This ensures that they are big enough and old enough to handle anesthesia well.
 This is also a great time to ensure that all their adult teeth have erupted as they should and that no baby teeth remain (we refer to this as ‘retained’ baby teeth).
 It is widely agreed upon that before the first heat cycle is the optimum time to spay.

 How much does it cost to spay or neuter my dog?

 Please call the clinic to receive a treatment plan for these surgeries.
 All surgeries are done using aseptic and up-to-date techniques.
 We only book a maximum of 3-4 surgeries per day, to ensure that your pet has individual time and effort dedicated to them.
-All of our surgeries have a registered veterinary technician monitoring anaesthesia and a minimum of blood pressure readings, IV fluid therapy, pain medication, and thorough monitoring after surgery- which is all included in the cost of the procedure.
+All of our operations have a registered veterinary technician monitoring anesthesia and a minimum of blood pressure readings, IV fluid therapy, pain medication, and thorough monitoring after surgery – which is all included in the cost of the procedure.

-Blood work prior to surgery is important to determine that the pet’s liver and kidneys can handle anaesthesia well and that there are no changes in the electrolytes, blood sugar or protein levels, and to ensure all of the blood cell lines are normal.
-This is a requirement for any pet over 5 years of age but is still recommended for any pet less than 5 years old as well.
+Blood work before surgery is critical to determine that the pet’s liver and kidneys can handle anesthesia well and that there are no changes in the electrolytes, blood sugar or protein levels, and to ensure all of the blood cell lines are normal.
+This is a requirement for any pet over five years of age but is still recommended for any pet less than five years old as well.